jp-x-g/wegweiser/README.md

 Like this:
 `> python3 mass_tagger.py 2005 nocat acejan2006 mass_tag.txt`

-## purger.py
-## tsv_to_wikitable.py

-## lua_serializer.py
-Serializes a Python object to a Lua table.
-**Arguments:**
-`obj` (number, int, float, str, dict, list)
-The object to serialize.
-`indent` (str, optional)
-The string to indent with, e.g. "\t" or "  ".
-`indent_level` (int, optional)
-The initial indentation level.
-`min_single_line_indent_level` (int, optional)
-At this indentation level or above, tables will be formatted on a single line.
-`table_sort_key` (Callable, optional)
-A key function with which to sort keys of Lua tables.
-If not specified, the table is not sorted.
-For details of key functions, see https://docs.python.org/3/howto/sorting.html#key-functions.

-**Returns:**
-`string`
-A serialized Lua data table string.

-## uploader.py
-> Has two functions.

-`upload(source_file, page_name, summary)`

-  Retrieves source_file and uploads it to page_name.

-  Uses authentication details from cfg/login.txt

-  Auth details should be formatted like this:
-> DogBot@General_woofing_tasks

-> asdjkflh23kj4lh789ghasdlrth34978

-  Default summary is `Wegweiser V{weg_ver.str()}`.

-`upload_str(source, page_name, summary)`

-  Same as upload(), but just uses whatever string you pass into it as 'source'.

-If invoked by its own, this program will upload whatever is passed to it using this format:

-`python3 uploader.py [source_file] [page_name]`

-If no upload arguments are supplied, it will just print this message and exit.

-## mass_tagger_list.py

-## metadata_fetcher.py
-Retrieves and adds metadata, like titles and authors, to Signpost article entries for a given date range.

-Arguments:
-> year (optional): The start and end year to fetch metadata for.
-If not provided, defaults to the current year.

-What it does:
-- Uses the `article_fetcher` module to retrieve a list of all Signpost articles published in the specified date range.
-This returns a dictionary with basica article info like dates and section names.
-- Iterates through every article entry and makes an API call to retrieve the Wikipedia page HTML.
-- Parses the page with BeautifulSoup to extract the article headline and author list.
-Cleans up the author string into a list of usernames.
-- Adds the title and author list to each article's entry in the dictionary.
-- Saves the final updated dictionary containing titles and authors for every article to a JSON file named <year>-metadata.txt.
-## viewfetcher.py
-## combiner.py
-Combines data from multiple sources into a single JSON index for articles published in the Wikipedia Signpost in a given year.
-Used like this:
->  python3 combiner.py 2023 -f -k

-Arguments:
-> year (required): The year to generate the combined index for, passed as an integer.
-> -f/--force (optional): Force update metadata even if fields already exist.
-> -k/--keeptitles (optional): When updating titles from metadata, keep existing titles if present rather than overwriting.

-What it does:
-- Retrieves raw index data for the given year from the Lua indices, using the `lua_wrangler` module.
-This contains basic metadata like titles, dates, etc.
-- Retrieves a full list of Signpost articles for the given year, using the `article_fetcher` module: this uses PrefixIndex, and can catch things that aren't in the indices.
-Adds anything that was missing.
-- Optionally, updates the Lua data with additional metadata (like authors and tags) from a metadata file.
-This can be forced to overwrite existing data.
-- Optionally, integrates page view statistics into the index by matching Lua entries to view data (which you need to have obtained using `viewfetcher.py`) and adding a views field.

-Finally, it outputs two files:

-> combined/combine-<year>.json: The final combined JSON index with all data.
-> combined/lua-<year>.txt: The combined index formatted as a Lua table, for import into Lua environments.

-## metadata_statisticizer.py

-## validator.py

-# Utility scripts

 ## mass_retagger.py
 Aliases tags in the indices.
 Usage is like this:
 `python3 mass_retagger.py badtag goodtag`
 Will apply default aliases (as specified in Module:Signpost/aliases) if invoked with the argument `alias`:
 `python3 mass_retagger.py alias`
-Can also be used to delete tags by providing "delete" as a third argument:
+Can also be used to delete tags by providing "delete" as a third argument (second argument will be ignored):
 `python3 mass_retagger.py badtag blahblahblah delete`

 # Internals
-Scripts that are called internally; there is typically not a reason to invoke these from the terminal, but if you want to, you can.
+Scripts that are called internally; there isn't a whole lot of point in calling them directly but it's possible.
 ## weg_ver.py
-Stores software version and user-agent headers for the bot.
+Returns software version (`str()`) and user-agent headers (`headers()`) for the bot.

+## article_fetcher.py
+Queries the Wikipedia API to retrieve a list of all Signpost articles published within a given date range and return it as a dict or an array.
+It has one main callable function:
+> `fetch(year_start, year_end, month_range=13, format="dict")`
+### Arguments
+`year_start` (int)
+Earliest year to include
+`year_end` (int)
+Most recent year to include
+`month_range` (int)
+Number of months to query per year (defaults to full year) `format` (str)
+Output format, either "`dict`" or "`array`"
+### What it does
+* Constructs a series of API query URLs to fetch article titles from the specified date range, month-by-month.
+Requests data from the `allpages` module.
+ * Technically, this is limited -- to five hundred articles in one month.
+This is very unlikely to ever matter; even if the Signpost published every single day and had ten articles per issue, there would be no more than 310 articles in a month.
+But it is worth noting that if, in the future, something really bizarre happens, the limit may need to be increased.*
+* Calls each API URL and extracts the returned list of article titles.
+* Parses each page name to extract the issue date and article department.
+This does *not* involve retrieving or parsing the actual text of the page.
+### Output
+Returns the article data in one of two formats:
+* `format="dict"`: A nested dictionary with year > issue date > article metadata
+* `format="array"`: A simple ordered list of article titles.

 ## cat_fetcher.py
-> This file is usually not run on its own!

-cat_fetcher:
-> fetch(cat): retrieves members of Category:Whatever,
+Utility for getting lists of pages in Wikipedia categories.
+Has one function.

+`fetch(cat)`
-  and returns it as an array of page names.
+Retrieves members of Category:`cat`, and returns it as an array of page names.
+Limited to 500.
-  Limited to 500."
-  Optional parameter 'complete=True' will return an array of three-item dicts, with keys
+Optional parameter `complete=True` will return an array of three-item dicts, with keys `pageid`, `ns` and `title`.

-  'pageid', 'ns' and 'title'.
-> main (not called from any other script):")
+`main` (not called from any other script; executes if you run cat_fetcher.py from the command line)
-  Prints this message,
-  fetches whatever cat you give as an arg, and exits.
+Prints this message, `fetch`es whatever `cat` you give as an arg, and exits.

 ## lua_wrangler.py
-> This file is usually not run on its own!

-lua_wrangler.py has several functions:
+Retrieves Lua tables from web and converts them into Python.

+`fetch(year)`
-> fetch(year): retrieves wikitext of Module:Signpost/index/year,
-  converts Lua table to a Python object, and returns it.
+Retrieves wikitext of Module:Signpost/index/year,  converts Lua table to a Python object, and returns it.

+`luaify(obj)`
-> luaify(obj): serializes a Python object to a Lua table.
+Serializes a Python object to a Lua table.

-> main (not called from any other script): print this message, retrieve and print index for CURRENTYEAR, and (optionally) save it to an output file, viz.
+`main` (not called from any other script; executes if you run lua_wrangler.py from the command line)
+Print this message, retrieve and print index for the current year, and (optionally) save it to an output file, e.g. "`python3 lua_wrangler.py output.txt`" or whatever.
-  "python3 lua_wrangler.py output.txt" or whatevre.